scaldi/scaldi-website/learn.md

 * `TypeTagIdentifier`
 * `StringIdentifier`

-These are the most common one - normally you associate the binding with some type and optionally with the set string identifiers.
+These are the most common one - normally you associate the binding with some type and optionally with the set of string identifiers.
 In this example:

 {% highlight scala %}